 Japanese monozukuri manufacturing technologies are facing stiff competition from overseas today.
 Yamagata Casio is leading the way for other Japanese manufacturers with this system.
 This was another factor in the judges' decision to give the award to Yamagata Casio for implementing this system.

-The Digital Network System for a Plastic Molding and Precise Metal Molds Factory
+The Digital Network System Precise Metal Molds Factory

 Here is an explanation of how the system actually works.